-1. Vent to descend and lay the envelope before the obstacle.
-2. Passengers are briefed to adopt correct emergency position for collision.
-3. Shut all cylinder valves.
-4. Parachute/ Paralite (s/n up to 2199) Prevent the balloon from lifting off again by opening the deflation system by the red line.
-Parachute/ Paralite (from s/n 2200) Prevent the balloon from lifting off again by opening the deflation system by red-white line.
-SV, SLV, LV Prevent the balloon from lifting off again by opening the deflation system by red line.
-5. Prevent passengers from leaving the basket until so instructed.
-6. Inform your crew and the ATC if necessary.
+- 1. Vent to descend and lay the envelope before the obstacle. - 2.
+Passengers are briefed to adopt correct emergency position for collision. - 3.
+Shut all cylinder valves. - 4.
+Prevent the balloon from lifting off again by opening the deflation system by the red line. - 5.
+Prevent passengers from leaving the basket until so instructed. - 6.
+Inform your crew and the ATC if necessary.